PlayStation Portable (PSP) Architecture

 After many turnarounds, what’s left of MIPS is now a company designing RISC-V CPUs.
 In all fairness, this is an interesting strategy that provides the company with greater leverage to compete against ARM.

-Looking back at my analyses, however, it’s hard to comprehend how such a talented company could’ve lost its market share.
+Looking back at my analyses, however, it’s hard to comprehend how such a talented company could have lost its market share.
 Admittedly, in the workstation market, it became clear that Intel’s x86, no matter the amount of criticism, won by making equipment affordable (thanks to its Pentium line, along with the ‘clones’) and attractive due to its (Windows-only) compatible software.
 Finally, the P6 architecture provided Intel with the scalability initially only enjoyed by RISC designs.

 Image

 We made a mistake, we didn’t realise how important the cellphone market was.
 Early there was no money to be made (…) but ARM got it by investing in it.
-It was a very smart move and it turned out to be incredible leverage point.
+It was a very smart move and it turned out to be an incredible leverage point.
 We just looked at the gross margin and said “that’s not a great return! we’d be better off putting our attention elsewhere” but of course, it turned out cell phones became smartphones [and then] became a gigantic.
-[8]
+[14]

-– John Hennessy, co-founder of MIPS Computer Systems
+John Hennessy, co-founder of MIPS Computer Systems

 Multimedia CPU

 Up to this point, we’ve discussed the main CPU and the buses inside Tachyon, but there are still many features to be found in the SoC.
 In particular, there’s another block of modules designed for a specific application: multimedia.
-This group specialises in audio and image processing, including the combination of both (video processing), and it operates without consuming bandwidth from the main CPU group (the ‘system group’).
+This group specialises in audio and image processing, including the combination of both (video processing), and it operates without consuming bandwidth from the main CPU bus (the ‘system group’).

 Image

-That being said, the new block is called Media Engine group and it’s composed of the following components:
+This new block is called Media Engine group and it’s composed of the following components:

 Graphics